Many of our New Orleans Restaurants are kid-friendly...

 Court Tavern Po-Boy

-One of New Orleans’ most famous restaurants, the Court of Two Sisters also offers a casual restaurant offering po-boy sandwiches and other delicious local favorites.
+Looking for something that doesn't require the kids dressing up, but still has great food?
+One of they city's most famous restaurants, the Court of Two Sisters, also offers a casual restaurant offering po-boy sandwiches and other delicious local favorites.

 Daisy Dukes Restaurant